hsamuelson/agileR/README.md

 # agileR
-agileR was created by hsamuelson, because of a lack of official standalone versions of R.
+agileR was created by hsamuelson, because of a lack of official standalone versions of R. This is also a light weight version of R.
 ## Getting Started
 To start simply Clone the git